MalifaciousGames/Mali-s-Scripts/harlowe-save/readme.md

 The `harloweSave.export(slot, encode)` function accepts two optional arguments:
 - the name of an existing save slot to export
-- a boolean specifying if the save data is encoded to Base64, `true` by default
+- a boolean specifying if the save data should be encoded to Base64, `true` by default

 The `harloweSave.import(toLocal, slotName, slotLabel)` function accepts three optional arguments:
-- a boolean specifying if the imported save must be added to local storage (rather than simply loaded into game)
+- a boolean specifying if the imported save should be added to local storage (rather than just loaded as a new state)
 - the name of the target slot
 - the label of the target slot

 To run these functions in Harlowe I suggest using either a `<script>` element or binding them to a link's `onclick` attribute: